-When you become eligible for the Wisconsin Retirement System (WRS), you are required to participate in the WRS.
+When you become eligible for the Wisconsin Retirement System (WRS) Benefit Package, you are required to participate in the WRS.

-See the General Employee Information for benefit enrollment opportunities you have under the WRS.
-In most cases you have 30 days from your WRS begin date to enroll in benefits.
+See General Employee Information for benefit enrollment opportunities you have under the WRS.

 Visit the Forms & Resources Page for all plan applications, forms, and brochures.

 Remember to review and update your beneficiary designations when you have a life event to make sure that your benefits are paid according to your wishes.
 Benefit plans that have beneficiary designations include life insurance plans, retirement plans and the health savings account.